Congratulations on your decision to marry! It’s our pleasure to help you prepare for the Sacrament of Marriage.

 We realize you are preparing for one of the most important steps you will ever take…marrying someone and committing yourself to them for the rest of your life!
 In order to adequately prepare for your future together, it is always best when marriage preparation is done as a couple.

-Occasionally, extenuating circumstances sometimes exist that prevent this from happening.
-Because the activities in the Pre Cana program are couple-based, unfortunately we are unable to accommodate individuals.
-Those who are unable to attend together are asked to contact their parish for assistance with completing this phase of the preparation process.
+Occasionally, extenuating circumstances exist that prevent this from happening.
+Because the activities at Pre Cana are couple-based, we are unable to accommodate individuals.
+Those who are unable to attend together should contact their parish for assistance with completing this phase of the preparation process.

 What should we bring?